axiomeval/digitalgarden/src/site/notes/pages/2 Areas/Digital Garden/Picard - my Ships Log.md

 # Picard - my Ship's Log

+Published: 2022-12-18

 ## What is the problem this solves?

 - It is hard to remember where things go
-- Any organisational system inevitable becomes too complicated and takes too much time if we structure things too much up front
+- Any organisational system inevitably becomes too complicated and takes too much time if we structure things too much up front
 - A lack of customisation and inflexible tools do not meet our requirements

 ## What is the solution?